yisraelyoav/cent-recycling-client/README.md

 ## General info

-This project is demo of web application for recycling stuff
+This project is demo web application for recycling stuff

 ## Technologies